Get the latest from TODAY

 Boone underwent four six-week rounds of chemotherapy, plus a stem cell transplant at Moffitt Cancer Center in Tampa, Florida.
 Both of her breast implants were removed.
 She says she came close to dying before things turned around.
-She’ll be two years in remission in June.
+She’ll be three years in remission in June.

 “I feel great today,” Boone said.
 “I have to build my body strength back up.
 It took a long time for me just to walk from one room to another, it was exhausting.
 Now, I’m up to five miles a day.”

 If you have breast implants:

 • There is no need to change your routine medical care and follow-up, the FDA says.

 • “Women should just be aware that this can occur and to watch for symptoms, but have a realistic perspective on the disease: it’s incredibly rare,” Clemens said.